NSEcho/furlzz/README.md

 # URL open methods

-Right now furlzz supports two methods of opening URLs:
+Right now furlzz supports a couple of methods of opening URLs:
 * `delegate` when the application uses `-[AppDelegate application:openURL:options:]`
 * `app` when the application is using `-[UIApplication openURL:]`
 * `scene_activity` - when the application is using `-[UISceneDelegate scene:continueUserActivity]`